digitalservicebund/a2j-rechtsantragstelle/doc/adr/0019-user-uploaded-file-storage.md

 - [Redis Pub/Sub client listening to EXPIRY events](https://redis.io/docs/latest/develop/use/keyspace-notifications/#timing-of-expired-events); upon EXPIRY, delete any associated files in bucket storage
   - Could live in the app as a singleton service that listens to Redis expiration events

+## S3 Flooding

+We tested accessing an existing and a no-existing file in production.
+For the existing one we got InvalidArgument error and for no-existing file we got Access Denied.
+After some research for a solution, we found one lead but it would mean changing the bucket's default settings.
+After some consideration, we decided to keep it as it is right now (trying to access an existing file might expose users data) until we find a better solution.

 ## Alternatives considered